JPMoresmau/tablr/readme.md

 - use proper readline support in tablr_term
 - Support test: the library supports having test cells, but nothing is implemented yet.
 The idea is to be able to have copies of sheets where you cannot change formulas, but you can put values in cell and indicate which values should the formula yield, kind of built in unit tests for your spreadsheet
 - Copy and paste between cells including formula rewriting
-- Save and load to/from CSV files from the terminal
 - Provide loads more functions and a way to register your own functions
 - Support direct arithmetic like A1+A2 instead of requiring function call SUM(A1,A2)